Derek-Wen/top50-spotify-quiz/README.md

 ### Flask API Deployment

 The recommendation model was served using a Flask API, deployed within a Docker container on Amazon EC2.
 CORS is enabled in `app.py` so the Shiny front-end can call it.
-The Dockerfile lives in the project root `spotify-api` on EC2 but is also in the directory `src/api`.
+The Dockerfile lives in the project root `spotify-api` on EC2 but is also in the GitHub directory `src/api`.

 **Endpoint:**